XPUI-Framework/xpui-backends/README.md

 `embedded_graphics` backend on [`xpui-chrome`](https://github.com/XPUI-Framework/xpui-chrome)
 for its themed components. **No boards crate**, by design: a backend takes its measurements from whoever wires it and has no idea what a device is.
-Nothing is on crates.io yet, which is what the banner above is about.
+Nothing is on crates.io yet, which is why the dependency above is a `git` URL.

 ## Requirements

-A Rust toolchain for everything but `fui`'s C++ half, which needs two more things. **clang-format 21 or newer is required**: the gate's second stage fails without it, and refuses an older one rather than trusting it. **The FreeInkUI headers are optional**: the gate looks for them beside the checkout and at `FREEINK_SDK_INCLUDE`, and skips the shim's two stages with a note when it finds neither. [docs/contributing.md](docs/contributing.md) says where it looks.
+A Rust toolchain for everything but `fui`'s C++ half, which needs two more things. **clang-format 21 or newer is required**: the gate's second stage fails without it, and refuses an older one rather than trusting it. **The FreeInkUI headers are optional**: the gate takes `FREEINK_SDK_INCLUDE` when it is set, otherwise looks beside the checkout, and skips the shim's two stages with a note when it finds neither — except on CI, which fetches the pinned revision and fails rather than skips.
+[docs/contributing.md](docs/contributing.md) says where it looks, and why a checkout found there is not the pinned revision.

 ## Checking it